Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Improved energy estimates for the metric perturbations

 We now turn on $\mathring{\mathcal{E}}^{\gamma,2+2\gamma}_N[h^1]$.
 In the same way that we derive \eqref{eq:LRimprove}, one can prove using the third energy estimate of Proposition \ref{LRenergy}, the Cauchy-Schwarz inequality and the bootstrap assumption \eqref{boot2}, that, for all $t \in [0,T[$,

 where $\underline{C}>0$ is a constant which does not depend on $\overline{C}$.
-This last estimate, combined with Proposition \ref{prop_l2_vlasov} and the following result improves the bootstrap assumption \eqref{boot2} if $\epsilon$ is small enough and provided that $\overline{C}$ is choosen large enough.
+This last estimate, combined with Proposition \ref{prop_l2_vlasov} and the following result improve the bootstrap assumption \eqref{boot2} if $\epsilon$ is small enough and provided that $\overline{C}$ is chosen large enough.

 \begin{prop} Assume that for all $t \in [0,T[$,